threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/tfchain/README.md

 addresses = [wallet2.addresses[0], wallet3.addresses[0]]
 # both addresses will need to sign
 required_sigs = 2
-# First send 10 tft, which can be spend immediatly
+# First send 10 tft, which can be spent immediately
 amount = 10
 wallet1.send_to_multisig(amount, addresses, required_sigs)
 # Now send 5 more tft which are timelocked until the 30th of october, 1PM GMT